saveweb/solar_tracker/README.md

 ## Why name Solar?

 Archive Team uses [ArchiveTeam/Universal-tracker](https://github.com/ArchiveTeam/Universal-tracker).
 The solar system is insignificant compared to the universe.
-Compared to ArchiveTeam, we don't have a lot of projects to track, so...
+(I know, it's "Universal", not "Universe") Compared to ArchiveTeam, we don't have a lot of projects to track, so...
 "Solar Tracker" here is!

 ## Tracker Configuration